Are Bananas Good For Your Teeth? Understanding Their Impact on Oral Hygiene

 Eating bananas in moderation, along with a proper dental routine, can help minimize plaque on your teeth.

-Bananas are an excellent option for individuals with sensitive teeth due to their soft texture and low acidity.
+Bananas are a helpful choice for people with sensitive teeth because they are soft and low in acid.

-Their mild nature makes them easy to chew, even for those dealing with issues like gum sensitivity or tooth decay.
+Their smooth texture also makes them easier to eat for those dealing with gum problems or tooth decay.

 Compared to other fruits, bananas are less likely to harm your dental health due to their low acidity.